-Swimmers, anglers and boaters and more have a new destination in Durango: Lake Nighthorse officially opened its pristine blue waters for recreation on April 1, 2018.
+Lake Nighthorse is open to swimming, fishing, boating and more in Durango, CO.
 Lake Nighthorse, spanning more than 1,500 acres, is just two miles from downtown Durango.
 The lake offers endless opportunities for fun or relaxation: How you enjoy the waters are up to you.

 History of Lake Nighthorse

 Lake Nighthorse has been in discussion for nearly a century and was authorized by Congress in 1968, but has just opened to the public.
-Named for former U.S. senator Ben Nighthorse Campbell, Lake Nighthorse was established by the Bureau of Reclamation as part of the Animas La Plata Project.
+Named for former U.S. Senator Ben Nighthorse Campbell, Lake Nighthorse was established by the Bureau of Reclamation as part of the Animas La Plata Project.
 Lake Nighthorse meets Native American water rights in the area.
-Today Lake Nighthorse is jointly managed by the Bureau of Reclamation and the City of Durango.
+Today this body of water is jointly managed by the Bureau of Reclamation and the City of Durango.